fluidattacks/makes-example/README.md

 You will find this file in the root of the repository.
-According to the [documentation](https://github.com/fluidattacks/makes#makesnix-reference), In this file you can specify any [builtin](https://github.com/fluidattacks/makes#makesnix-reference) supported by [Makes][MAKES] and configure it to run on your project.
+According to the [documentation](https://github.com/fluidattacks/makes#makesnix-reference), in this file you can specify any [builtin](https://github.com/fluidattacks/makes#makesnix-reference) supported by [Makes][MAKES] and configure it to run on your project.